"Before one can become supernormal, one has to become normal."

 Note that 'healthy' does not mean Tarzan or Jane but just normally neurotic, as most people presently are.
 Anyway if you were totally clear there would not be much purpose in IST.

-Yet for people taking drugs, those who have had episodes that required psychiatric treatment, those suffering from a chronic illness or anyone who is psychologically or physically fragile, then it is preferable to do IST only with a qualified therapist.
+For people taking drugs, those with a history of psychosis, or who have had episodes that required psychiatric treatment, those suffering from a chronic illness or anyone who is psychologically or physically fragile, then an IST course is not the place for them.
+They will be better served by seeing a qualified professional.

 Wear loose, comfortable clothing.